 Anyway, he said the FBI used informant, yeah, despise.

-I'll just say the word, not to spy on Trump as uh as Trump claims, read the headline of a lengthy New York Times story of May 18th.
+Not to spy on Trump, as Trump claims, read the headline of a lengthy New York Times story of May 18th.

-And then he goes on the Justice Department used a suspected informant to probe whether Trump campaign aides were making improper contacts with Russia in 2016.
+And then he goes on, the Justice Department used a suspected informant to probe whether Trump campaign aides were making improper contacts with Russia in 2016.

-Read a May 21st edition of the Wall Street Journal, so much for those who dismissed charges that the Obama administration in the infiltration of Donald Trump's campaign as paranoid fantasy.
+So much for those who dismissed charges that the Obama administration in the infiltration of Donald Trump's campaign is paranoid fantasy.

-Oh, I guess once again, you know, people like Sean Hannity and our other friends in talk radio and a few of us at Fox, you know, once again we climb up the tree and we get to the highest branch, and we go out on a limb, and then we get a twig and we go out on that twig, and there's a little leaf hanging there, and we usually just cling to the leaf and you know, to our own peril, we lead ahead of the group, and everyone says we're nuts.
+Oh, I guess once again, you know, people like Sean Hannity and our other friends in Talk Radio and a few of us at Fox, you know, once again, we climb up the tree and we get to the highest branch and we go out on a limb and then we get a twig and we go out on that twig and there's a little leaf hanging there and we usually just cling to the leaf and, you know, to our own peril, we lead ahead of the group and everyone says we're nuts.

 No, we're not nuts.